qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 ### Search results

-It is quite interesting to check out those results which were properly returned by one of the methods and not by the other.
-At the first glance at the search results, it is obvious there are some cases that won’t be found with full-text search without lots of human effort.
+It is interesting to check out those results which were returned correctly by one of the methods and not by the other.
+At first glance at the search results, it is obvious some cases won’t be found with a full-text search without lots of human effort.
 These are, in turn, easily captured by vector embeddings.
-In some cases Qdrant could even find the items with no overlap between terms used in query and the document at all.
-For example, full-text search couldn't find a *60 ‘’ w portable wardrobe* for a query *closet storage with zipper*, but Qdrant managed to do so.
-But there are also some other examples in WANDS dataset which are worth having a look, like querying for *nautical platters* for which vector search returned a *sandy shore sea shells design serving platter*, already finding a semantic relationship between different words describing similar concepts.
+In some cases, Qdrant could even find the items with no overlap between terms used in a query and the document.
+For example, a full-text search couldn’t find a *60 ‘’ w portable wardrobe* for a query *closet storage with zipper*, but Qdrant managed to do so.
+But there are also some other examples in the WANDS dataset which are worth looking at, like querying for *nautical platters* for which vector search returned a *sandy shore sea shells design serving platter*, already finding a semantic relationship between different words describing similar concepts.

 There are of course some cases in which vector search could not find the relevant items, but full-text mechanism of Meilisearch did that properly. **The good thing about vector search is that the neural model might be easily fine-tuned with those